 ___ Net investment income reporting requirements (1120S instructions)

-___ Documentation for loans
+___ Documentation for loans on file?

 ___ Self-charged interest reporting requirements

 ___ Deduction of business start-up and organization expenses